John-Limb/Ansible-Lab-Automation/README.md

 details, see the readme's in each folder.
 Using Ansible-Galaxy to form the template for each roles folder structure to keep structures to a standard, Ansible semaphore is used to automate patching using templated jobs.
 * [Ansible](roles/) roles for additional configuration and application installation > Top level playbooks are in the top level of this repository.
+* [Apps](Apps/) YAML files for configuation and deployment off applications into kubernetes

 ## :computer: Gear
 I try to run everything bare metal with virtual machines (running on Proxmox).